 - Banana: Add your favorite ripeness of banana for added flavor and sweetness.
 A riper banana will sweeten up your overnight oats more than one that needs to be sliced.

 - Milk: You'll need some liquid to hydrate the oats, I like adding milk for creaminess, flavor, and added protein.
-You could use water in these peanut butter banana overnight oats.
+You could use water in these peanut butter banana overnight oats with yogurt.

 Instructions

-Scroll down to the peanut butter banana overnight oats recipe card for more detailed instructions.
+Scroll down to the peanut butter banana overnight oats with yogurt recipe card for more detailed instructions.
 Here's a quick overview + photos to see how to make this recipe in general.

-Layer in yogurt first if you want to skip stirring your peanut butter banana overnight oats before refrigerating.
+Layer in yogurt first if you want to skip stirring your peanut butter banana overnight oats with yogurt before refrigerating.

 2. Sprinkle cinnamon over your overnight oats ingredients, slice up banana and add to jar, then cover with milk.

-3. Remove your peanut butter banana overnight oats from the fridge prior to eating, heat it up or eat cold depending on preference.
+3. Remove your peanut butter banana overnight oats with yogurt from the fridge prior to eating, heat it up or eat cold depending on preference.

 Storage/Reheating Tips